5 reasons to snorkel in Antarctica

 Review:

-How much does it cost to snorkel in Antarctica?
+Is it safe to snorkel in Antarctica?

 Snorkellers snorkel near an iceberg